You may have more peace of mind when you can recognize signs of heart problems and know when to seek help from your doctor.

 Understanding Heart Murmurs

 But not all murmurs are symptoms of a heart defect.
 In fact, they’re common in healthy children, too.
-But if your baby’s doctor notices one, he may refer you to a pediatric cardiologist, or children’s heart doctor.
+But if your baby’s doctor notices one, they may refer you to a pediatric cardiologist, or children’s heart doctor.

 You’re naturally going to be concerned about your child’s congenital heart defect.
 But try to be aware and informed, rather than too worried.